metrumresearchgroup/pkgr/docs/config.md

 `NoSecure: true`.

 > [!CAUTION]
-> Disable TLS certificate verification is not recommended.
+> Disabling TLS certificate verification is not recommended.
 If you
 > need this in a particular case, consider passing the `--no-secure`
 > command-line flag instead.